Getting digestive waste out of your body is just as important as the good stuff you put in!

 This is also why tapering off SSRI medications (or any psychotropic meds) is important.
 Your body needs time to build the receptors and adapt to normal (& not synthetically elevated) levels of neurotransmitters - a process that can take weeks & months.

-In constipation profiles - St. John's Wort would promote motility as opposed to slowing - so my inclination is that it has a dual effect of slowing high motility guts and speeding up low motility guts due to the affect of serotonin on motility regulation - I just couldn't find a quality discussion on this topic outside of the rat IBS study.
+In constipation profiles - St. John's Wort would promote motility as opposed to slowing - so my inclination is that it has a dual effect of slowing high motility guts and speeding up low motility guts due to the bidirectional effects of serotonin on motility regulation.

 St. John's Wort separately contains serotonin-like molecules that naturally stimulate serotonin activity with arguably less side effects as its effects are naturally mediated, and not synthetic like a man-made drug.
 Interestingly, St. John's Wort has also been used as an antimicrobial but that is beyond this discussion.

 If you’re taking antidepressants, especially SSRI’s, avoid taking any products that may contain St. John’s Wort or 5-hydroxytryptophan (5-HTP).
-Excess serotonin and 5-HTP can over-excite your nervous system - and lead to acute anxiety or a medical emergency known as Serotonin Syndrome that may involve seizures, panic and cardiovascular symptoms - so be careful when using these supplements (or do so under supervision) as they are contraindicated in a number of circumstances.
+Be careful when using these supplements (or do so under supervision) as they are contraindicated with a number of medications.

 5-HTP works with vitamin B-6 (pyridoxine, or pyridoxal-5-phosphate/P-5-P) to synthesize serotonin in the body.

 Stress, medications, or genetics may deplete the body of B-6.
 The active form of B6 known as pyridoxal-5-phosphate (P-5-P) is preferred to replenish body levels and stores.